FGIT: Fault-Guided Fine-Tuning for Code Generation: Related Work

 \subsection{LLMs for Code Generation}

+LLMs are increasingly being leveraged to automate various tasks in software engineering ~\cite{ahmad2023towards,pan2024automating,fan2025exploring,nijkampcodegen,fan2025sek}.
+Among these, code generation has emerged as a particularly prominent area of research and application~\cite{li2022competition,nijkampcodegen,friedincoder,li2023starcoder}.
 As a momentous milestone, Codex~\cite{chen2021evaluating} boasting a 12-billion-parameter model demonstrates the extraordinary capability to tackle up to 72\% of Python programming problems.
 After that, a new wave of code generation models, such as AlphaCode~\cite{li2022competition}, CodeGen~\cite{nijkampcodegen}, InCoder~\cite{friedincoder} and StarCoder~\cite{li2023starcoder} are proposed and have shown promising results in the code generation task.
 Building upon these foundations, more code-focused LLMs emerged, such as Magicoder~\cite{wei2024magicoder}, SemCoder~\cite{dingsemcoder}, WaveCoder~\cite{yu2024wavecoder} and WizardCoder~\cite{luowizardcoder}.
 These specialized LLMs are typically based on general LLMs in solving domain-specific coding tasks through instruction tuning.